pollen-robotics/python-coding-guidelines/README.md

 A *.gitignore* file makes sure that the Python temporary files are not committed.
 It is adapted from [here](https://github.com/github/gitignore/blob/main/Python.gitignore).

 git LFS is configured to handle all non script files (3D models, deep learning model, images, etc.).
-The list of file is defined in *.gitattributes.* A good practice is also to use another repo as a submodule containing all the data.
+The list of file is defined in *.gitattributes.* Also, a good practice is to use another repo as a submodule containing all the data.

 A git hook can be installed to automatically checks PEP8 compliance before a commit.
 See *scripts/git_hooks*.